chechusiscar/blog/_posts/2024-10-24-biteflation-2.md

 Several features of Microsoft Fabric proved particularly valuable:

-1. **Cloud processing:** The ability to run data transformations in the cloud meant I could process large datasets in the background without overwhelming my local machine.
+1. **Cloud processing.** The ability to run data transformations in the cloud meant I could process large datasets in the background without overwhelming my local machine.

-2. **VS Code integration:** Seamless integration with Visual Studio Code maintained my preferred development environment while accessing Fabric's capabilities.
+2. **VS Code integration.** Seamless integration with Visual Studio Code maintained my preferred development environment while accessing Fabric's capabilities.

-3. **Power Query:** The low-code approach to data transformations made common operations accessible, especially useful for those newer to SQL or Python.
+3. **Power Query.** The low-code approach to data transformations made common operations accessible, especially useful for those newer to SQL or Python.

-4. **End-to-end analytics:** While I ultimately used Tableau for visualization (due to trial limitations), Fabric's direct integration with Power BI showcases its potential as a complete analytics solution.
+4. **End-to-end analytics.** While I ultimately used Tableau for visualization (due to trial limitations), Fabric's direct integration with Power BI showcases its potential as a complete analytics solution.

+{% include image.html name="biteflation-pbi.png" caption="Alternative visualization created using the Power BI service.
+It was very convenient to build as it was directly connected to the Fabric data warehouse."%}

 Though I didn't get to explore it during my trial, Microsoft's Copilot integration could potentially streamline future analysis workflows.